We have negotiated another fantastic settlement for a client with a property in Cyprus and a Swiss Franc mortgage.

 As we have seen with many clients, many overseas borrowers with Swiss Franc Mortgages are struggling to find a route out of this issue.
 Thankfully however, there are now options available if a proactive approach is taken with the correct intermediaries.

-If you would like to speak to an expert on your current financial situation regarding a Swiss Franc Mortgage, problematic Cypriot property or indeed any property, please call EU Property Solutions today on: 0330 124 1230
+If you would like to speak to an expert on your current financial situation regarding a Swiss Franc Mortgage, problematic Cypriot property or indeed any property, call us today on: 0330 124 1230